-If your test runner is not the above list, you can still collect Tests.
-Find a test formatter for your test runner that can export JUnit XML results.
+If your test runner is not the previous list, you can still collect Tests.
+All you need to do is find a test formatter for your test runner that can export JUnit XML results.

 Step 2 — Publish XML results from your jobs#

-Given that your test suite is exporting an XML test result named
+Given that your test suite exports an XML test result named

 test-results CLI tool.